softwaremill/macwire/README.md

 How wiring works
 ----------------

-For each constructor parameter of the given class, MacWire tries to find a value of the parameter's type in the enclosing scope (trait/class/object):
+For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing scope (trait/class/object):

 * first it tries to find a unique value declared in the scope itself
 * then it tries to find a unique value in parent scopes

+Here value means either a `val` or a no-parameter `def`, as long as the return type matches.

 A compile-time error occurs if: